medavox/tuki-nuwa.old/README.md

 High != hierarchy

-### 'Suli':

-* meanings as of change:
-    *mod* big, tall, long, adult, important
-    *vt* enlarge, lengthen
-    *n* size
-* remove 'important' meaning from 'suli'.
-    - Not all big things are important, not all small things aren't
-* remove 'heavy' meaning from 'suli'
-    - rolling importance, size and weight into one word is a major source of confusion

 ----------

-* remove 'simple' meaning from 'pona'
 * remove 'divine' meaning from 'sewi'
 * remove 'lower part' meaning from 'noka'. replace with 'noka pini' = leg ending
 * add meanings 'barter/trade' to 'esun'(v)